Omar27522/Projects/labels/current/Labels/docs/create_label_window.md

    - When the user presses Enter after typing a tracking number, it is automatically copied to the clipboard
    - Focus automatically moves to the SKU field
    - This streamlines the workflow when the tracking number needs to be pasted into the SKU field
+   - Eliminates the need for manual copying and tabbing, reducing user effort and potential errors
+   - Implemented in both the standard Create Label dialog and the User dialog variant

 3. **Mirror Print Toggle**:
    - Button to toggle mirror printing on/off